Information for Visitors

 Where do I go when I get there?

-The main entrance to the Sanctuary is inside the church, and can be accessed through any of our doors.
+Worship begins at 10:30am and takes place in the Sanctuary.
 From the main entrance (which faces Elm St), the Sanctuary will be just to your left once you are inside.

 For those with limited mobility, there is a ramp in the rear and on the south side of the church.